doitintl/iris3/README.md

 1. Optimization: Do not attempt to set labels if labels have not changed.

 ## Next steps
-See `todo.txt` for potential future improvements.
+See `TODO.md` for potential future improvements.